 The American Heart Association recommends eating at least two servings of fish a week.
 Research now shows that eating at least one serving of fish each week can cut your risk of dying from a heart-related disease in half.

 2. ApplesCan cut heart disease risk up to 50-percent!

 An apple or two a day really may help keep doctor visits at bay.
 Research has shown that drinking 12 ounces of apple juice or eating two whole apples a day can reduce the oxidation of LDL cholesterol.
 Another study done in the Netherlands found that the phytochemicals in apples could help cut the risk of death from heart disease or stroke in half.

-Walnuts contain a type of fat called linolenic acid, which lowers cholesterol and prevents blood clots.
-In fact, a study found that eating walnuts could decrease your total cholesterol level by 12 percent and LDL cholesterol level by 16 percent.
+Walnuts contain a type of fat called linoleic acid, which lowers cholesterol and prevents blood clots.
+In fact, a study found that eating walnuts could decrease your total cholesterol level by 12 percent and LDL cholesterol level by 16-percent.

-Walnuts also alleviate symptoms of fatigue.
+Bonus Benefit: Walnuts can also alleviate symptoms of fatigue.
 A study published in the American Journal of Clinical Nutrition suggests that alphalinolenic acid found in walnuts can boost energy and relieve depression symptoms.